-The Company's financial instruments consist of cash, short-term investments, amounts receivable, exploration advances and accounts payable and accrued liabilities.
-The fair value of cash, short-term investments, amounts receivable, exploration advances and accounts payable and accrued liabilities approximate their carrying values due to the immediate or short-term maturity of these financial instruments.
+The Company's financial instruments consist of cash, amounts receivable, exploration advances/liabilities and accounts payable and accrued liabilities.
+The fair value of cash, amounts receivable, exploration advance/liabilities and accounts payable and accrued liabilities approximate their carrying values due to the immediate or short-term maturity of these financial instruments.